Mike Ehrmantraut: Season 2

-Pryce buys a flashy Hummer with his drug money.
-Mike refuses to go to the deal in such a conspicuous car, so Pryce goes alone.
+Daniel buys a flashy Hummer with his drug money, so Mike refuses to go to the deal in such a conspicuous car, leading Daniel to go alone.
 Taking advantage of Mike's absence, Nacho finds Daniel's address and later breaks into his house, stealing his money and collection of baseball cards.
 Daniel reports the theft to the police, forcing Mike to intervene by convincing Nacho to return the cards and $10,000 to Daniel in exchange for the Hummer.
 To prevent Daniel from possibly implicating him, Mike has Jimmy represent him during his meeting with the police.

-Impressed by Mike's work for Pryce, Nacho approaches him with a request to kill his boss Tuco Salamanca.
+Impressed by Mike's work for Daniel, Nacho approaches him with a request to kill his boss Tuco Salamanca.
 Nacho fears Tuco may learn about his outside drug deals and the potential consequences of his erratic behavior.
 Rather than kill Tuco, Mike engineers a public altercation so that Tuco is sentenced to prison for assault.
-Tuco's uncle Hector wants to reduce Tuco's prison sentence by having Mike tell the police that the gun Tuco was carrying was his, and threatens Stacey and Kaylee so Mike will comply.
+Tuco's uncle Hector wants to reduce Tuco's prison sentence by having Mike tell the police that the gun Tuco was carrying was his.
+After Mike refuses, Hector eventually threatens Stacey and Kaylee so he will comply.
 Mike agrees to take responsibility for the gun in exchange for a $50,000 payment.

-Upset at Hector's threats to Kaylee and Stacey, and fearing Hector will learn the truth behind his altercation with Tuco, Mike attempts to disrupt Hector's drug trade by hijacking a Salamanca truck and stealing the $250,000 it carries, but leaving the driver, Ximenez Lecerda, tied up at the side of the road.
-He intended for a "Good Samaritan" to free Ximenez and contact the police, but learns from Nacho that when someone stopped to help, Ximenez called Hector, and Hector's crew killed the Good Samaritan and cleaned up the scene.
+Upset at Hector's threats, Mike attempts to disrupt Hector's drug trade by hijacking a Salamanca truck and stealing the $250,000 it carries, but leaving the driver, Ximenez Lecerda, tied up at the side of the road.
+He intended for the police to find the scene and therefore bring pressure down on the Salamanca operation; however, Nacho tells him that someone stopped to help, Ximenez called Hector, and Hector's crew killed the "good samaritan" and cleaned up the scene.

 Mike decides to kill Hector and procures a black market sniper rifle.
 As he prepares to fire, he is suddenly interrupted by the horn of his own car.
-Mike finds a branch wedged against the horn and a note on the windshield with a single word: "don't".
+Mike finds a branch wedged against the horn and a note on the windshield with a single word: "DON'T".